pnp/sp-dev-solutions/solutions/LinksAndHandlebarsTemplate/src/components/LinkPickerPanel/README.md

 ##Configuring Approved Images:

-    The ApprovedImageLibs.json file in this folder contains the format that is expected for the configuration.
-The schema of the JSON file is as follows:
+    The ApprovedImageLibs.config file in this folder contains the format that is expected for the configuration.
+This file uses the .config extension due to issues getting a json file from a SharePoint  The schema of the JSON file is as follows:

-        * Add an array property to the base object with the name of the host of the SharePoint environment that you are setting up
         * The host array contains objects with 2 properties:
             * libUrl: the absolute URL to the library that you want included in the approved images tab
             * cdnUrl: the absolute URL to the CDN front to the library if one exists